Lansdowne, Virginia: 2020 census

+2010 census

 Lansdowne was first listed as a census designated place in the 2010 U.S. census.

 Homeowners' associations

 There are three principal residential homeowners' associations in Lansdowne.
 The largest is the Lansdowne on the Potomac HOA, which represents over 2,200 homes in the Lansdowne area, adjoining the Potomac Station community to the west along Riverside Parkway.
 The second is Lansdowne Woods of Virginia, a HOA consisting of five condominium associations totaling 1,057 homes.
 The third is Lansdowne Village Greens (The Homes Lansdowne Town Center), which represents over 500 homes surrounding the Lansdowne Town Center area between Riverside Parkway on the north, Route 7 on the south, Belmont Ridge Road on the west and the Lansdowne Country Club Golf Course on the east.

 Education

 Students in Lansdowne are served by Loudoun County Public Schools.
-Children who live in the western area of Lansdowne attend elementary school at Seldens Landing Elementary School in Lansdowne.
-Children who live in the eastern area of Lansdowne attend elementary school at Steuart W. Weller Elementary School in Ashburn.
+Children who live in Lansdowne attend elementary school at Seldens Landing Elementary School in Lansdowne.
 Middle school students attend Belmont Ridge Middle School in Lansdowne.
 High school students attend Riverside High School, also located in Lansdowne.
-In the past, students have attended Tuscarora High School (2010–2015), Stone Bridge High School (2002–2010), Eagle Ridge Middle School (2002–2003), and Belmont Station Elementary School (2008–2013).
+In the past, students have attended Tuscarora High School (2010–2015), Stone Bridge High School (2002–2010), Eagle Ridge Middle School (2002–2003), Belmont Station Elementary School (2008–2013), and Steuart Weller Elementary School (2013-2026).